brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 In The devtools below you'll see the actions being dispatched when updating the stock of a wine for instance:
 ![Winecellar devtools](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/realtimein6lines/winecellar_devtools.png)

-Let's say we want to add a wine. when we add a wine, we send a XHR request to the backend and send an action to the store, like you can see in the snippet below.
+Let's say that we want to add a wine. when we add a wine, we send a XHR request to the backend and send an action to the store, like you can see in the snippet below.
+That is already how to wine application works

 ```typescript
 add(wine: Wine): void {